dunkware/dunkcraft-example-velocity-paper/README.md

 ## Overview

 This repository serves as a reference implementation for setting up a robust Minecraft server infrastructure using Velocity as a proxy server in conjunction with Paper Minecraft server.
 The setup addresses several common integration challenges and provides solutions for a reliable deployment.
+There are existing demos out there, that all did not work this one took me all night throught I would pust it for reference.
+The key things are getting environment variables to work in the docker-compose the correct configuration of many values for the proxy to talk to the back end server includes online-mode:false in server.properties, quite q few little things without great feedback on errors hope it helps someone.

 ## Common Integration Challenges and Solutions